Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 The code below defines a matrix that exactly encapsulates the steps necessary to calculate a look at the scene:

-- Converting model coordinates into viewport coordinates.
+- Converting model coordinates into view system coordinates.
 - Rotation, to look in the direction of the view.
 - Movement to the eye position.